ArkinSolomon/Cuby/readme.md

 ## About:

 Cuby is a game in where you, a cube, must defeat all the evil circles by slamming on top of them and crushing them.
-This game was created for my Introduction to Computer Programming class and is very much still in development.
+This game was created for my Introduction to Computer Programming class.
 THERE WILL BE BUGS.

 ## Installation: